MiSaturo/GeoIP/README.md

   ...
 ```

-2) Use defined the rule-provider as rul-set in your ruls:
+2) Use defined rule-provider as rul-set in your ruls:

 ```yaml
 rules: